Paul Kessel

 Then, we decided with Dorian and Grégoire to pursue it during our summer.

-Since the game takes place in a vast and complex environnement, I created a 3D map for my team.
+Since the game takes place in a vast and complex environnement, I created a 3D map for my team, A 2D one was not working.

-Each room is there, with a short description wich explains were its doors leads, how hidden they are, and how the camera will work in this place.
+Each room are there, with a short description wich explains were its doors leads, how hidden they are, and how the camera will work in this place.

 It was made to be printed and displayed in a A0 format, but here are some extract of the document.